 HIPPY is a "structured, home-based early childhood education program" with a firm focus on the family within the broader community context (Dean & Leung, 2010, p.
 14).
 Using a combined home and centre-based early childhood enrichment program, HIPPY aims to support parents in their role as their child's first teacher (Liddell et al., 2011).
 The program targets communities that experience various forms of social disadvantage.
-Home tutors who have been recruited from the local community work with parents as peers over two years during the critical period of the child's transition to full-time school.
+Home tutors41 who have been recruited from the local community work with parents as peers over two years during the critical period of the child's transition to full-time school.
 HIPPY aims to ensure children start school on an equal footing with their more advantaged peers, and to strengthen communities and the social inclusion of parents and children (Liddell et al., 2011).

-The Australian Government recognised the potential of HIPPY, which had been introduced to Australia in 1998 in a single-site trial by the Brotherhood of St Laurence (BSL).
+The Australian Government recognised the potential of HIPPY, which had been introduced to Australia in 1998 in a singlesite trial by the Brotherhood of St Laurence (BSL).
 In Australia, HIPPY was expanded by the Brotherhood of St Laurence to run in nine disadvantaged Melbourne communities, and has since been funded by the Federal Government and expanded nationally (Dean & Leung, 2010; Liddell, Barnett, Diallo Roost, & McEachran, 2011).
-In 2008 the Australian Government began a five-year national rollout of HIPPY that would see the program delivered in 50 communities across Australia by
+In 2008 the Australian Government began a five-year national rollout of HIPPY that would see the program delivered in 50 communities across Australia by 2012.
+The national program has since reached its target of 50 communities, with approximately 3,000 families engaged (Liddell et al., 2011).

-Home Tutors are individuals who are currently or have previously been involved in the program as parents and implement HIPPY in the home environment Tutors are recruited from the local community and receive their training by qualified professionals
+41 Home Tutors are individuals who are currently or have previously been involved in the program as parents and implement HIPPY in the home environment Tutors are recruited from the local community and receive their training by qualified professionals